Giles Fletcher. Sonnets to Licia, publshed 1593.

 Mounted alike upon swift coursers both.

-OVE her encountered, though he was a child,
+encountered, though he was a child,

 "Let's strive!" said he.
 Whereat my love was wroth;